andrewelkins/lessphp-frontend/README.md

 * Navigate to the file with the lesscssfe script tag in your browser
 * It's done!
 But don't forget to comment out the script tag once you're done.
 * So the visitors don't have to compile lesscssfe over and over again.

+### Thanks
+* Thanks to leafo for create lessphp a port of less. https://github.com/leafo/lessphp